 2012 saw Nic unexpectedly return to performing at a handful of festivals; Warwick, Cambridge, Towersey and Cornwall, accompanied by Joseph Jones and Belinda O'Hooley.

-2013 Nic received the BBC Radio 2 Folk Singer of the Year award.
+2013 Nic received the BBC Radio 2 Folk Singer of the Year award and, following the success of his performances with the Trio, appeared at 6 festivals during the year.